brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 So the `apeak` value for a "full swing" audio sample (i.e. maximum possible deviation) would be 32767.

-Since the meter is displayed using ASCII art, the `apeak` value needs to be converted to a set of = characters that display a bar across the typical 80 column text terminal.
+Since the meter was built using ASCII art, the `apeak` value needs to be converted to a set of = characters that display a bar across the typical 80 column text terminal.
 This happens in the `tune_rxdisplay()` function:

     meas = apeak
     ncols = 75
-    thresh = (meas * ncols) / 16384;
+    thresh = (meas * ncols) / 16384

 This implies that a full swing signal would require about 150 columns of text.
 Doing the math the other way: